levitsky/pyteomics/tutorial/source/parser.rst

 modifications.

 In modX, standard len() function cannot be used to determine the length of a peptide because of the modifications.
-Use :py:func:`peptide_length` instead:
+Use :py:func:`pyteomics.parser.peptide_length` instead:

 .. code-block:: python